 The U.S. Department of Education randomly selects some financial aid applicants to be verified.
 In those cases, the Financial Aid Office will request additional documents including an institutional verification worksheet and W2 forms.
 If you were unable to use the IRS Data Retrieval Tool when completing the FAFSA, an IRS Tax Transcript will also be required.
 These documents must be reviewed and necessary corrections made before financial aid is awarded.

 If there has been a significant decrease in the student’s income from the prior year, a Special Condition form may be submitted to the Financial Aid Office along with supporting documentation.
-The Financial Aid Office may be able to use the current year’s estimated income rather than the prior year’s actual income to determine your eligibility for federal financial aid.
+The Financial Aid Office may be able to use the prior year’s estimated income rather than the prior-prior year’s actual income to determine your eligibility for federal financial aid.